-You can upgrade your Held Items to increase the bonus stats they give.
+Upgrading Held Items increases the bonus stats they give.
 This allows you to strengthen Float Stone's and Exp.
 Share's effects, and provide additional speed bonus as it reaches higher levels.
 You can upgrade them by using Item Enhancers, which can be bought from the store or be received by completing Events.

 Moving within the Purple Flux along the allied controlled lanes will increase your Pokemon's movement speed.
-Make sure to stay inside them as you make your way to the end so you can reach Goal Zones quickly!
+Make sure to stay inside them as you make your way from the base so you can reach Goal Zones quickly!

 When the enemy destroys your team's Goal Zone, the flux along the lane will disappear, along with the movement speed bonus.
 The same will happen when you destroy an enemy Goal Zone.
 Overall, losing a Goal Zones will have a negative impact how fast you can get back into the battle.
 So, it is best to defend them as much as possible.

 When an enemy Goal Zone is still present, the lane beyond it will contain an Orange Flux.
 Be careful, stepping into the enemy lane flux will decrease your movement speed and may leave you vulnerable to getting easily picked off.

 You can also increase your Pokemon's movement speed by using certain moves in battle.
-Pokemon like Machamp has a superb arsenal of moves that can give itself boost in movement speed like Submission and Dynamic Punch, while Eldegoss can give a movement speed buff to allies with its Leaf Tornado.
+Pokemon like Machamp has a great arsenal of moves that can give itself a boost in movement speed with a Submission, while Eldegoss can give a movement speed buff to allies with its Leaf Tornado.

 Conversely, Pokemon like Alolan Ninetales and Gengar have moves that can inflict Slow, which reduces you Pokemon's movement speed.
 It is best to take note of their moves as you fight them so you can play around their debuffs.